 Additional assistive technology is available and may be installed as needed in any lab or classroom.
 Students should make an appointment in S132 to discuss any request for accommodations.

-In addition the office of Services for Students with Disabilities maintains a fully accessible lab which is available to students for study, testing accommodations, assistive technology and tutoring (L115).
+In addition the Office of Accessibility Services maintains a fully accessible lab which is available to students for study, testing accommodations, assistive technology and tutoring (L115).

 Important phone Numbers:

 Security - (718) 631-6320 - Red phones throughout campus are direct links to campus security.
 Pick up the phone and you will automatically be connected.

 Health Services - (718) 631-6375

 In the event of a campus emergency, students with limited mobility should wait at the designated Emergency Wait Station on each floor.
 These locations are marked on every floor.
 Security will assist students to a safe location.

 For additional information on safety in an emergency, please see “Wheeling to Safety” which is available in S-132.

 Under the National Voter Registration Act (NVRA) of 1993, in connection with the provision of student disability services by the Student Affairs Office, Student Affairs is an agency-based voter registration site where voter registration application forms and information are available and where students will be offered the opportunity to register to vote.
 If you would like information, voter registration application forms (which we can mail in for you), or voter registration assistance of any kind, please call OAS at 718-631-6257.
 Voter registration information and application forms are also available at the website for the State Board of Elections of the State of New York at https://www.elections.ny.gov/VotingRegister.html.